-Green Goddess Lotion
+Green Goddess Lotion Recipe

 Skin damage occurs as a result of oxidation, a chemical process in which unstable molecules called free radicals steal electrons from healthy cells.
 On the skin, oxidative stress may show up us as wrinkles, thickening, discoloration and loss of elasticity.
 When it comes to skin, sun exposure is one of the most damaging causes of oxidative stress.
 Sunlight, as enjoyable as it can be and important for Vitamin D production, is a form of radiation, specifically ultraviolet (UV) radiation.
-UV radiation leads to free radical damage and it can cause cells to mutate and turn cancerous.
+UV radiation leads to free radical damage and can cause cells to mutate and turn cancerous.

 Antioxidants like Green Tea are the best defense against free radical damage or oxidative stress.
 As the name suggests, antioxidants combat oxidative damage by sacrificing their own electrons to feed free radicals, but without turning into free radicals themselves.
-A diet rich in high quality, organic fruits and vegetables will give your body a daily dose of antioxidants.
-Personally, I like to up my daily antioxidant intake with the regular consumption of Green Tea truly my favorite antioxidant internally and topically!
+A diet rich in high-quality, organic fruits and vegetables will give your body a daily dose of antioxidants.
+Personally, I like to up my daily antioxidant intake with the regular consumption of Green Tea, truly my favorite antioxidant internally and topically!

-Green Goddess Ingredient Highlights
+Green Goddess Lotion Ingredient Highlights